kejal2005/video_to_frames_conversion/README.md

 This project is licensed under the [MIT License](LICENSE).

-> Created with ❤️ by \Kejal Jain — Powered by Python & OpenCV
+> Created with  \Kejal Jain — Powered by Python & OpenCV